marcy-terui/lamvery/README.md

 ```

 ### profile
 The name of a profile to use.
-If not given, this depends on `boto3`.
+If not given, it depends on `boto3`.

 ### region
 The region name of your environment.
-If you doesn't set this option, this depends on `boto3`.
+If you doesn't set this option, it depends on `boto3`.

 ### versioning
 Enable the function versioning.